female employees at PwC

 We want to have a true team, a team in which all employees at PwC feel welcome and appreciated.
 Inclusion in this context means a working environment that encourages different points of view and welcomes the contributions of all employees, regardless of their gender, origin or sexual orientation.
 In such an environment, they will be able to grow both on a professional and a personal level.
 The basis for this is our Ethics Code; it creates the necessary trust.
 Moreover, it encourages a corporate culture that favours and embraces integrity, objectivity, work ethics and competence.

 Every business line has its own diversity network of colleagues from different departments and levels.
-These networks tackle relevant topics in conjunction with Inclusion & Diversity.
-For example, the Tax & Legal network currently deals with the question of how we need to diversify our skillset in view of the steadily increasing use of artificial intelligence.
+These networks tackle relevant topics in conjunction with Diversity & Inclusion.

 Through the Future Council, we are able to promote young talents and include their points of view and ways of thinking on subjects that help to shape our future.
 This is enabling us to strengthen collaboration within the company, in order to move forward together and with a clear focus.

 A team of Women and Men, from different Lines of Service, who believe in the importance of an inclusive work environment.

 This initiative raises based on the belief of an agile work organization and in the importance of learning from each other, in sharing experiences across Lines of Service and in the importance of Digital Transformation.
 All of it with that interlocked cultural change.

 The initiative works torwards the execution of the Swiss I&D Strategy, supporting the Digital Transformation and the cultural change within PwC.